georgehg/ifood-fullstack-test/api-gateway/README.md

 npm start
 ```

-The application can now be accessed by server address followd by the port number:
+The application can now be accessed by server address followed by the port number:

 ```js
 http://localhost:5200